 “The Minnesota legislature enacted special trucking laws to help protect occupants of smaller vehicles,” said attorney Fred Pritzker.
 “A fully loaded tractor-trailer can weigh as much as 80,000 pounds.”

 If a truck accident lawyer can prove that a driver was traveling too fast for the conditions, that commercial vehicle driver, the owner of the truck and others may be legally responsible.
 Under Minnesota law, this is the case even if the people injured and killed were not wearing seatbelts.

 If you have questions about how wet roads and not wearing seatbelts affect a personal injury or wrongful death claim, contact our law firm.
-You can call 612-338-0202, call 1-888-377-8900 (toll free), or use our online free consultation form.
-Attorneys Fred Pritzker, Eric Hageman, Brendan Flaherty, and Lindsay Lien-Rinholen are lead lawyers for our accident cases.
+You can call 612-338-0202, call 1-888-377-8900 (toll-free), or use our online free consultation form.
+Attorneys Fred Pritzker and Eric Hageman are our lead lawyers for these cases.